mindspore-ai/docs/docs/mindspore/programming_guide/source_en/debug_in_pynative_mode.md

 ## Hook

 Debugging deep learning network is a task that practitioners in every field of deep learning need to face and invest a lot of energy.
-Because the deep learning network hides the input and output gradients of the middle layer operator and only provides the gradients of the input data (feature data and weight), developers can not accurately perceive the gradient changes of the middle layer operator, which affects the debugging efficiency.
+Because the deep learning network hides the input, output data and gradients of the middle layer operator and only provides the gradients of the network input data (feature data and weight), developers can not accurately perceive the data changes of the middle layer operator, which affects the debugging efficiency.
 In order to facilitate developers to accurately and quickly debug the deep learning network, MindSpore designed the hook function in PyNative mode.
-Developers can use the hook function to capture the input and output gradients of the middle layer operator.
-At present, PyNative mode provides two forms of hook functions: HookBackward operator and the register_backward interface for nn.Cell object.
+Developers can use the hook function to capture the input, output data and gradients of the middle layer operator.
+At present, PyNative mode provides four forms of hook functions: HookBackward operator and the register_forward_pre_hook function, the register_forward_hook function, the register_backward_hook function for Cell object.

 ### HookBackward operator